Annual Program Statement

-The USAID Feed the Future (FtF) Bangladesh Rice and Diversified Crops Activity (RDC) aims to increase incomes and improve food security and nutrition in the Feed the Future (FtF) zone through systemic market changes that promote a diversified farm management approach oriented to intensified rice production and higher-value, nutrient-rich crops.
-RDC will reach its goals through facilitative interventions (targeted technical assistance) that create scalable market system impacts that ultimately benefit rural households with the added value of expanding opportunities for women and youth.
+The USAID Feed the Future Bangladesh Rice and Diversified Crops Activity (RDC) aims to increase incomes and improve food security and nutrition in the Feed the Future zone through systemic market changes that promote a diversified farm management approach oriented to intensified rice production and higher-value, nutrient-rich crops.
+RDC will reach its goals through facilitative interventions (targeted technical assistance) that create scalable market system impacts, ultimately benefiting rural households with the added value of expanding opportunities for women and youth.

 - Improve food security through systemic changes that increase rural incomes